takama/caldera/README.md

 ## Package manager

-To properly work with dependencies, we need to select a package manager. [dep](https://github.com/golang/dep) is one of the popular dependency management tools for Go.
+To properly work with dependencies, we need to select a package manager. `go mod` is dependency management tools for Go.

 ## Versioning automation